Regulatory framework and trends

 What restrictions are imposed on business visitors in terms of the work that they may undertake and their period of stay in your jurisdiction?

-- CETA provides for more favourable conditions (ie, 90 days in any six-month period) and a new category of ‘business visitors for investment purposes’ (which allows for a maximum period of stay of 90 days in any six-month period).
+The Comprehensive Economic and Trade Agreement (CETA) concluded by the European Union and Canada provides for more favourable conditions (ie, 90 days in any six-month period).
+The CETA also introduced the new category of business visitors for investment purposes (for which the maximum period of stay is also 90 days in any six-month period).

-The proposal for a new EU Blue Card Directive provides for the concept of short-term intra-EU mobility (ie, enter and stay to carry out a business activity in one or several EU member states for up to 90 days in any 180-day period).
+The proposal for a new EU blue card directive provides for the concept of short-term mobility (ie, entry and stay for the purpose of carrying out a business activity in one or several member states for up to 90 days in any 180-day period).
+It also provides for a ‘business activity’ to be autonomously defined as follows:

 Application and entry